suds05/TimeSeriesForecastMongo/README.md

 ## Some observations
 ### 1. Specification of data logic
-In Python with MongoDB driver, the aggregation data logic is specified in a custom DSL of MongoDB API
+In Python with MongoDB driver, the aggregation data logic is specified in a custom json-like Domain Specific Language (DSL) of MongoDB API.
+Note that this is still imperative logic (code) - not declarative.
 ```python
 # Define the aggregation pipeline
 pipeline = [